 Invokana Linked to an Increased Amputation Risk in Diabetes Patients

-Walton Telken Foster, LLC is currently investigating claims involving Invokana.
+Walton Telken, LLC is currently investigating claims involving Invokana.
 If you or someone that you know has undergone an amputation while using Invokana, Invokamet XR, or Invokamet, please call our toll-free office number at 844-836-3535 to set up a free case evaluation with an attorney.

 An increased risk of foot and leg amputations has recently been associated with Invokana by the FDA.
 Canagliflozin is a medication that is used to treat patients with type 2 diabetes and it goes by the names Invokana, Invokamet, and Invokamet XR.